 This is a short demographics page for your Canadian information.
-To do your US taxes, we will still need to send us the appropriate US workbook found on the other specialty pages of our website.
-(Traveler workbook, etc.)
+To do your US taxes, we will still need you to send us the workbook below.

-Should you have your business records in another format (excel or Quickbooks), you can just email those to us and note that in the workbook.
+If you have your business records in Excel/QuickBooks format, you can upload those to us and note that in the workbook.

 FBAR - Federal Bank Reporting Get Yours

-All non-residents present more than 183 days in the US, US citizens, and Greencard holders with more than 10K in the aggregate outside of the US (including retirement accounts) must complete this form.
+All individuals present more than 183 days in the US, US citizens, and Green card holders with more than 10K in the aggregate outside of the US (including retirement accounts) must complete this form.
 This even includes accounts that you may only have signatory authority.

-This is is to help streamline your appointment with Joe.
+This is to help streamline your appointment.
 Fill out what you know, skip anything that does not apply.
 We recognize that some of these issues are the very things you want to talk about.
-Answer those questions with a "?".
+Answer those questions with a "?."

 Canadian Tax Issues Q&A:

-Emigrating or just working temporarily in across the border?
+Emigrating or just working temporarily across the border?
 The tax filing process is bewildering.
 We stay apprised of US-Canadian cross border tax issues and the treaty.
-Read and learn, or use the Contact Form at the bottom of the page to ask your questions.
-We are also available for a free consult appointment.
+Read and learn, or use our Contact Form to ask your questions.
+You may also schedule a Canadian consult if needed.

 No, you can be a tax resident of the US with a TN Visa by satisfying the physical presence test.
 A TN Visa is only temporary to the point you choose not to renew it.
 It does not determine tax residency.
-Tax Court Canada has recognized that a TN Visa worker in the US ceases to be a Canadian resident for tax purposes.
+Tax Court Canada has recognized that a TN Visa worker in the US can cease to be a Canadian resident for tax purposes under the right conditions.

 Yes, if you are claiming a tax home in another country, that country has the right to tax worldwide income.
 You may be entitled to tax credits and exclusions based on your situation.